waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategy for Bellsprout
 - Location: Route 31 Tall Grass.
 - Method: Walk around in grass until encounter.
-- Team: Lead with Calcifer (Cyndaquil) to avoid Icarus's high damage.
-Use Tackle (Normal) to weaken.
-Avoid Ember (Fire) to prevent KO.
+- Team: Lead with GNEISS (Geodude) or use Smokescreen/Leer to avoid accidental KO.
+Calcifer's Tackle is too strong (crits kill).
 - Catching: Use Poké Ball.
 - Goal: Trade for ONIX in Violet City.
+- **Note:** Accidentally fainted first Bellsprout with a crit Tackle on Turn 973.
+Need to find another.